gabechu/pii_recognition/README.md

 Many other off-the-shelf models are supported as well and detail implementations can be found in the `recognisers` folder, including two neural networks [`flair`](https://github.com/flairNLP/flair) and [`stanza`](https://github.com/stanfordnlp/stanza).

+## Recogniser Training
+Training is not now actively underdevelopment.
+We have maintained two directories holding files for training, which are `training` and `features`.
+These files were created just to facilitate model export so that we can have a model for evaluation, they have neither been tested nor optimised.

 ## Recogniser Evaluation
 ### Data Format
 The *input data* to evaluation is a list of strings, where each string represents either a sentence or a paragraph, for example,